Skip to main content

 Those crimes must never be forgotten, but as history is more than an account of injustices, they must not be used as a debilitating preoccupation or as justification for new crimes against newer victims.
 The noble idea of America, to the full realization of which we all should aspire, cannot be stained by the appalling practices of some or even many Americans.

 The book ends on a note of romance and self-improvement.
-The Columbian Exposition becomes like old home week, a kind of reconciling reunion with Gen. Nelson Miles, the perpetrator of the massacre at Wounded Knee, in attendance; and the cabin where Sitting Bull was shot on display; and Rain in the Face, putative killer of Tom Custer at the Little Bighorn, strolling down the midway eating popcorn from a bag.
+The Columbian Exposition becomes like old home week, a kind of reconciling reunion with General Nelson Miles, the perpetrator of the massacre at Wounded Knee, in attendance; and the cabin where Sitting Bull was shot on display; and Rain in the Face, putative killer of Tom Custer at the Little Bighorn, strolling down the midway eating popcorn from a bag.
 It’s a kind of funhouse fantasy of what America was supposed to be.
 As Crabb puts it, civilization and show business “may be one and the same.”

 Little Big Man ended with Custer’s defeat by a horde of savages, which occurred historically while across the continent the Centennial Exposition was under way at Philadelphia, in celebration of the first one hundred years of the progress of the American Republic, an irony no novelistic invention could equal.
 The Return thus is bracketed between the two great fairs, that at Chicago, in 1893, more or less closing out the nineteenth century with a display of what was intended to be the best that civilization had yet produced in every area of human enterprise—science and technology, industry, agriculture, even the fine arts—and, on the midway, entertainment.
 Buffalo Bill’s Wild West Show certainly belonged there.
 That it was not an official part of the exposition but situated so close to the main entrance as to seem associated with it is all the better for Jack’s purposes: He is always at remarkable events but never quite of them.

 As for Cody and his red performers, they were real, having in many cases actually spilled the blood of each other’s race, but were impersonating themselves in make-believe, adjacent to imitations of the Eiffel Tower, cannibal villages of the South Seas, Middle European beer gardens, and majestic white palaces, the last made of plaster of Paris.
 It was as near as they could come in those days to virtual reality, in which all is pretense.
-But given my profession, I can scarcely knock it.
+But, given my profession, I can scarcely knock it.

-I made a kind of life list of the nineteenth-century celebrities who make personal appearances in your book, everyone from Jane Addams of Hull House to Little Egypt, Doc Holliday to the Pope.
-I stopped counting at forty-two, and one of the pleasures of the book is trying to anticipate which sepia-tinted celebrities will come knocking at the door and what Jack Crabb will make of them.
+I made a kind of life list of the 19th-century celebrities who make personal appearances in your book, everyone from Jane Addams of Hull House to Little Egypt, Doc Holliday to the Pope.
+I stopped counting at 42, and one of the pleasures of the book is trying to anticipate which sepia-tinted celebrities will come knocking at the door and what Jack Crabb will make of them.
 But how in the world did you juggle all these characters and their appointments in one book?

 Insofar as I can determine, all these people were actually at the places and times at which Crabb’s narrative puts them.
 Of course, though most of the Indians’ dialogue as quoted is historical, we must take Jack’s word for such uncheckable matters as his conversations with Queen Victoria, Mrs. Libbie Custer, Henry Ford, et al.

-The Return seems so plausible and authentic that if I had to pit Crabb against a historian, I would put my money on Crabb.
+The Return seems so plausible and authentic that, if I had to pit Crabb against a historian, I would put my money on Crabb.
 And yet, as I keep trying to remind myself, the little fellow is a fictional character.
-I wonder if you ever worry about displacing history with fiction and whether you have ever been tempted to write history in straight, nonfictionalized fashion.
+I wonder if you ever worry about displacing history with fiction and whether you have ever been tempted to write history in straight, non-fictionalized fashion.

 I, too, accept Crabb’s accounts as gospel, though as aforementioned, I take some pains to check them out.
 I have never been tempted to write history as opposed to fiction, because historians, as opposed to novelists, must do real work.
 Then, too, I have been spoiled by the Western historian Leo E. Oliva’s scholarly article of 1973 on Little Big Man as history, which supports as many of Jack’s claims to accuracy as can be so supported, and my subsequent appointment as honorary member of the historians’ fraternity, Phi Alpha Theta.

 Latin American revolutions and the naked women of the Sandwich Islands are mentioned only in the afterword to Little Big Man .
-At the end of The Return , the references are to the Klondike gold strike and the Spanish-American War, with a nod toward Edison’s movie apparatus, which may suggest that Jack had some involvement with the motionpicture industry, maybe even running once again into Wyatt Earp, who served as a technical adviser on early Western films and was supposedly a pal of Tom Mix.
+At the end of The Return, the references are to the Klondike gold strike and the Spanish-American War, with a nod toward Edison’s movie apparatus, which may suggest that Jack had some involvement with the motionpicture industry, maybe even running once again into Wyatt Earp, who served as a technical adviser on early Western films and was supposedly a pal of Tom Mix.

 But though Jack Crabb is immortal, his amanuensis is not.
-No doubt he’ll keep talking, but who can say how long I’ll be able to hear him?
+No doubt, he’ll keep talking, but who can say how long I’ll be able to hear him?

 Donate